mcliff1/myslsapp/README.md

-react_base  | base react, this project was pieced together to get a better understanding of the REACT environment static_congito  |  simple static content leveraging AWS Cognito tms  | *Transportation Management System* template site for logistics company management
+react_base  | base react, this project was pieced together to get a better understanding of the REACT environment static_congito  |  simple static content leveraging AWS Cognito tms  | *Transportation Management System* template site for logistics company management audiomix | lambda function to wrap ffmpeg which will combine mp3 files

 This app will have login capability, a list of customers, a list of items, and orders.